zowe/zowe-install-packaging/bin/README.md

     * If it's `boolean` parameter, the user can just pass the parameter itself.
 For example, `--verbose` or `-v`.
     * If it's `string` parameter, the user must pass a value along with the parameter.
 For example, `--config /path/to/my/config/file`.
   4. is the requirement of this parameter.
 If this parameter is required, put value `required` in this column.
-  5. is reserved for future.
+  5. is the default value of the parameter.
+This is only valid for `string` parameters.
   6. is reserved for future.
   7. is the parameter help.
 This help message will be displayed if the user issue `--help` or `-h` parameter.
 - `.experimental`: This is an _optional_ file indicate this command is for experimental purpose.
 It may be changed or improved in the future, and it may not be stable enough for extenders to use if they target to support multiple versions of Zowe.